Neminatha: Life

-Neminatha was the twenty-second Tirthankara (ford-maker) of the avasarpiṇī (present descending cycle of Jain cosmology).
-Jain tradition place him as a contemporary of Krishna, the ninth and last vasudev.
-There was a gap of 581,750 years between the Neminatha and his predecessor, Naminatha as per traditional beliefs.
-He lived approx. 81,000 years before the 23rd Tirthankara, Parshvanatha as per the Trishashtishalakapursusha Charitra of Acharya Hemachandra.
+Neminatha was the 22nd tirthankara (ford-maker) of the avasarpiṇī (present descending cycle of Jain cosmology).
+Jain tradition places him as a contemporary of Krishna, the ninth and last vasudeva.
+There was a gap of 581,750 years between Neminatha and his predecessor, Naminatha as per traditional beliefs.
+Traditional accounts state he lived roughly 84,000 years before the 23rd tirthankara, Parshvanatha, though specific texts like Hemachandra's Trishashtishalakapurusha Charitra calculate the gap as 81,000 years.